CyVerse-Validate/Quickstart-Guide/docs/FaST-LMM Docs.md

 *L*inear *M*ixed *M*odels.
 It is a tool from Microsoft Research designed for analyses of very large data sets, and has been tested on data sets with over 120,000 individuals.

 ##Running the Program
-Please note that the original FaST-LMM executable destination is: `/usr/bin/fastlmmc`; thus, the executable can be launched from any directory on the instance.
-Simply type in `fastlmmc` into the terminal and a help menu will appear.

-With that in mind, the program requires a minimum of three files to function: 1) A PEDMAP set of files, 2) a phenotype file corresponding to the PEDMAP set, and 3) a set of PLink formatted files to compute the genetic similarity matrix decomposition (does not need to be different from number 1).
+With that in mind, the program requires a minimum of three files to function:
+1) A PEDMAP set of files
+2) a phenotype file corresponding to the PEDMAP set
+3) a set of PLink formatted files to compute the genetic similarity matrix decomposition (does not need to be different from number 1).

 The input flags you would use are as follows:
 * **-file :** Denotes the file name for the PLINK .ped/.map files